Last Updated Dec. 31, 2024

-What is Secret Scanning?
+What is Secrets Scanning?

-But I don’t have secrets in my code
+But I don’t have secrets in my code.

 - CSVs of password manager exports stored in Google Drive.